chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 }
 ```

-In the above lines we simply reset the draf start offset, as it's no longer relevant, now that the finger
+In the above lines we simply reset the drag start offset, as it's no longer relevant, now that the finger
 was let go.
 Then we get the velocity of the drag, and if it's 0, we return early and submit our callback, `onSlideDone`
 with the latest value.